Sandwich & Cracker Spreads

 Makes 1 cup

-• 4 ounces goat cheese (or substitute cream cheese, can eliminate if using only for sandwich spread)
+• 4 ounces (112g) goat cheese or cream cheese, room temperature

 • 1 tablespoon cider vinegar